• Malnutrition occurs when the body’s nutritional needs are not met

 Some people have special nutritional needs and need to choose foods more carefully to prevent malnutrition.
 These include people with:

-• a poor appetite and/or gastrointestinal symptoms (for example, nausea or constipation)
+• A poor appetite and/or gastrointestinal symptoms (e.g. nausea or constipation)

-• illnesses that increase nutritional needs (for example, kidney failure or cancer)
+• Illnesses that increase nutritional needs (e.g. kidney failure or cancer)

-• illnesses that lead to malabsorption (for example, Crohn’s disease)
+• Illnesses that lead to poor nutrient absorption (e.g. Crohn’s disease)

 Older people are especially at risk for malnutrition.
-This may be due to dental problems, psychological distress and/or dementia, certain medications, social isolation, and financial, shopping or cooking difficulties.
+This may be due to other chronic conditions, dental problems, psychological distress and/or dementia, certain medications, social isolation, financial difficulties with the rising cost of living and limited access to food, and shopping or cooking difficulties.

-Many believe that unplanned weight loss is normal as we age, but this misconception is partly to blame for high levels of malnutrition amongst older people.
+Many believe that unplanned weight loss is normal as we age, but this misconception along with poor awareness of malnutrition in community dwelling older adult populations is partly to blame for high levels of malnutrition amongst older people.

 Older people with malnutrition have a higher risk of falls, infection and pressure wounds.
 They may take a longer time to recover from illness or injury and can need more help with day-to-day tasks.
 They are also more vulnerable to disease and being admitted to hospital.

-People who are hospitalised, especially older people, are at increased risk of malnutrition due to increased energy and protein requirements (for example, for wound healing).
-They may also experience appetite loss, due to surgery or medications, as well as have difficulty eating and drinking.
+People who are hospitalised, especially older people, are at increased risk of malnutrition due to increased energy and protein requirements (e.g. for wound healing).
+They may also experience appetite loss, due to surgery or medications, difficulty eating and drinking, reduction in physical activity, isolation and separation from family.

 How is malnutrition treated?